 - Heart paper punch (optional)

-1. Gather all of your supplies and cut out your heart template.
-I folded a piece of paper in half to make my template, this helps to make each side even.
-I also used a heart cookie cutter to make the double heart shapes.
+1. Gather all of your supplies and cut out your heart templates or make your own.
 You want your hearts to fill as much space in your salad spinner as possible, this will help to keep the hearts from clinging to the side when you are spinning them.

 2. Place one heart shape at a time in your salad spinner and squeeze on your paint.
 We experimented with different ways to do this and found that drizzling the paint on instead of squeezing drops of paint onto the heart, produced more interesting patterns.
 Remind kids not to squeeze too hard, a little paint goes a long way!